 Didn't she also do one called the Soul Fast?

-Yes yes and it it's it's just powerful and uh every morning we would repeat when we do our homework I believe God is who he says he is I believe God can do what he says he can do and I'm believing God.
+And every morning we would repeat when we do our homework, I believe God is who he says he is.

-You didn't need to test him he was going to do it.
+You didn't need to test him.

-And let's talk to you I mean Devon Franklin I mean you really wanted this movie from everything I've read that you wanted this mood movie to be as close and as reflective of the real experience as possible.
+I mean, Devon Franklin, I mean, you really wanted this movie from everything I've read that you wanted this movie to be as close and as reflective of the real experience as possible.

 Yes, yes, absolutely.

-With the breakthrough story, for me it's a movie, but for Joyce and John it's their life.
+With the breakthrough story, for me, it's a movie, but for Joyce and John, it's their life.

-So it's really important to make sure that it was authentic and that this is something that they said, "Yes, you got it right," and I'm so thankful that they did.
+So it was really important to make sure that it was authentic and that this is something that they said, yes, you got it right.

-John's story and uh the fact that it is authentic just adds another level to the experience.
+And the fact that it is authentic just adds another level to the experience.

-I've watched it like five times based on that Anthem Christian song.
+I've watched it like five times based on that anthem Christian song.

 I thought it was a phenomenal movie.